samiraanvari98/SEO-Analysis-Tool/GitHub_Pages_Config.md

 - Set the source branch to `main` and the folder to `/docs`.

 ## Deployment
-Ensure the documentation is built and placed in the `/docs` folder.
+Ensure the documentation is built and placed in the `/docs` folder .